Open-Nyzo/Nyzo-Q/README.md

 Scoring is done in a very naive way, by adding the distances in the 4 dimensions (4 bytes of ip)

+> It's like having 4 lottery wheels with 0-255 on each, spinning the 4 and adding the scores.

 ```
 def raw_ip_score(cycle_hash: bytes, identifier: bytes, ip: str) -> int:
     """